RWinterburn/OscarsQuiz/README.md

 The Oscars quiz is a 10 question quiz testing the users knowledge on The Oscars, it includes a page to enter your name and, multiple choice questions and an ending page rounding up the total score and having the option to try again.
 The purpose of this quiz is to mainly test the users knowledge on the 2024 Oscars.

 # User Stories
-The purpose of the Oscars app is to test the users knowledge, it has an enter name input to make it more personal and user friendly also having the option to try again at the end of the quiz
+The purpose of the Oscars app is to test the users knowledge, it has an enter name input to make it more personal and user friendly also having the option to try again at the end of the quiz.

 ### User Goals
 * To learn more about the Oscars